 Ahhh.
 Backyard barbecues, sunshine, sparklers, and fireworks.
-4th of July is this week, and if you have a pet who suffers from firework anxiety, chances are you're feeling a little anxious right now too.
+4th of July is soon, and if you have a pet who suffers from firework anxiety, chances are you're feeling a little anxious right now too.

 Here are five tips to help your four-legged family member get through fireworks with as little anxiety as possible!